 As A Boy Mom You Learn to Toughen Up: Broken Bones; Staph Infections; Concussions; Risk-Takers; Adventurers.

 I remember one spring spending the weekend at our ranch.
-Enjoying the beautiful weather, we were all outside soaking up the sun.
+Enjoying the beautiful weather, we were outside soaking up the sun.
 Suddenly, Dad and I heard calls for help.
 It was a distant cry in the wind, but we looked at each other and knew immediately you were in trouble.
 We sprinted over the hill to find you, then 7-years-old, waist deep in a sinking mud pit!
-Hearts racing, Dad sunk his long arms as far as they could go deep in the mud, until he could feel the bottom of your boots.
+With hearts racing, Dad sunk his long arms into the mud as far as they could go until he could feel the bottom of your boots.
 With my arms wrapped around your chest, I began pulling with all my strength while at the same time Dad was trying to free your legs.
 We could feel the bones in your little body separate from their ligaments as we struggled to free you from this enveloping sink hole.
-Although the adrenaline was rushing through our bodies, I remember after you had been rescued how funny the scene was as you stood stark naked, surrounded by the cattle, while we hosed you down head to toe trying to get mud out of every crevasse of your body.
+Although the adrenaline was still rushing through our bodies, after you had been rescued, I remember how funny the scene was as you stood stark naked, surrounded by cattle, as we hosed you down trying to get mud out of every crevasse of your body.
 What a mess!

 You cleaned up nicely for this cowboy picture!

-The minor emergency visits were not an un-frequent event.
+Minor emergency visits were not an un-frequent event.
 One appointment resulted in watching the medical professional jab the biggest needle I had ever seen into your thigh (I know you may not believe this, but it hurt me as much as it hurt you).
-Although I remember being desperately concerned as we prayed God would stop the spreading staph infection that had immobilized your arm, I also remember laughing uncontrollably the next day when you regaled me with the story of how the athletic trainer at your high school was able to get the wound to open and push the infection out.
-I won’t go into the ugly details but you found great humor in watching all the big, tough linemen on your football team, who were watching the trainer, begin screaming like little children while turning pale as they witnessed what was coming out of your arm.
+I remember being desperately concerned as we prayed God would stop the spreading staph infection that had immobilized your arm.
+But I also remember laughing uncontrollably the next day when you regaled me with the story of how the high school athletic trainer was able to get the wound to open and push the infection out.
+I will not go into the ugly details, but you found great humor in watching the big, tough linemen on your football team scream like little children, while turning pale, as they witnessed what was coming out of your arm.

 One of the all-time best books I read when you were five is called Wild at Heart, written by John Eldredge.
-This author, more than any other, helped me realize the special gifts that God has placed in each boy, and it taught me how to give you the freedom you needed to grow.
+This author helped me realize the special gifts that God has placed in a boy’s heart, and it taught me how to give you the freedom you needed to grow.
 (I highly recommend this book for all females, because it helped me understand my husband better, too!)

 You dressed up as a soldier any chance you could get.
 You were always looking for the next “battle.”

-I learned males naturally want to go on an adventure, and if one is not readily available, they will create their own (which is what often leads to the emergency clinic visits!).
+I learned males naturally want to go on an adventure, and if one is not readily available, they will create their own (which is what often leads to the emergency room visits!).

 I learned boys really do want to “save a beauty.”
 They have a heart that pursues true love.

-As moms, our desire is to protect our children from harm, but we need to learn to allow all aspects of our children to flourish, even when that takes us out of our comfort zone.
-While allowing these natural boy traits to grow and mature, at the same time we must teach discipline, respect for others and manners.
+A mom’s desire is to protect her children from harm, but we need to learn to allow all aspects of our children to flourish, even when that takes us out of our comfort zone.
+While allowing these natural boy traits to grow and mature, at the same time we must teach discipline, respect for others, and manners.
 We must guide them to learn proper boundaries and how to function in civil society.

-You perfected your social skills at a young age.
-So much so that Dad often took you with him on business meetings (when appropriate!).
+You mastered your social skills at a young age.
+So much, so, that Dad often took you with him on business meetings.

 I taught you good manners, but I also taught you how to burp.
 Yes, friends, you heard that correctly.
 Lisa Lou taught her son how to burp, and to burp well.
 After all, we do not do anything in our family halfway.
 Caz, you were trying so hard to learn this boyish right-of-passage, so we sat in front of the mirror and mastered the art of the belch.
 I was good, but it did not take long for the student to surpass the teacher!

 Because of you, I learned to swim with sharks.
-After all, that’s what cool boy moms do.
+After all, that is what cool boy moms do.
+Right?!?